ncatlab/nlab-content/pages/3/3/3/8/8333/content.md

 +-- {: .num_remark}
 ###### Remark

-The category $K(\mathcal{A})$ is sometimes called the "homotopy category of chain complexes".
+The category $\mathcal{K}(\mathcal{A})$ is sometimes called the "homotopy category of chain complexes".
 But beware that there is another category that also and more properly deserves to be called by this name:

 the _[[homotopy category]]_ $Ho(Ch_\bullet(\mathcal{A}))$ in the sense of the result of [[localization]] at the [[chain maps]] that are [[quasi-isomorphisms]] is traditionally called the _[[derived category]]_ $\mathcal{D}(\mathcal{A})$ of $\mathcal{A}$: